-The City of Los Angeles Noise Control Ordinance Chapter XI Noise Regulation, Sec.
-111.03, prohibits unnecessary, excessive and annoying noise.
-The Los Angeles noise ordinance does not have specific noise criteria, and therefore, presumed ambient noise levels listed in the City of Los Angeles Noise Ordinance are utilized.
-For residential areas experiencing ambient noise less than the presumed noise (i.e., 50 dBA), the presumed noise level becomes the minimum criterion noise level.
-For residential areas already experiencing ambient noise greater than the presumed noise level, the measured ambient noise becomes the noise criterion levels.
+The Los Angeles noise ordinance does not have specific noise criteria, and therefore, the presumed ambient noise shown in Table 4 are utilized.
+For residential areas experiencing ambient noise less than the presumed noise, the presumed noise levels in Table 4 become the minimum criterion noise levels.
+For residential areas already experiencing ambient noise greater than the presumed noise levels, the measured ambient noise becomes the noise criterion levels.

-The City of Los Angeles noise ordinance (Section 41.40) states that construction activity within 500 feet of any residential zone shall be limited to between the hours of 7:00 A.M. and 9:00 P.M.
-Monday through Friday, 8:00 A.M. and 6:00 P.M. on Saturday.
+The City of Los Angeles noise ordinance (Section 41.40) states that construction activity within 500 feet of any residential zone, shall be limited to between the hours of 7:00 a.m. and 9:00 p.m.
+Monday through Friday, 8 a.m. and 6:00 pm on Saturday.
 Construction will not be allowed at any time on a Sunday or on holidays.
+Short-term construction noise associated with the project would be one time and non-recurring activities such as construction of soil berms (noise control measure), gas system, drainage, etc.

-6.10.1.3 Existing Noise Measurements
+1.4 Existing Noise Measurements

-To document the existing noise environment in the vicinity of the project site, long-term (24-hour)

-ambient noise measurements were made at three locations in the project vicinity and short-term (15-20 minute) ambient measurements were made at eight locations.
+To document the existing noise environment in the vicinity of the project site, long-term (24hour) ambient noise measurements were made at three locations in the project vicinity and shortterm (15-20 minute) ambient measurements were made at eight locations.
 The short-term noise measurement sites were generally selected at the nearest sensitive land uses on all sides, while the three 24-hour measurement sites were selected at the nearest residential areas that are most affected representing areas to the north, east and west.
 Site 1 is in City of Los Angeles jurisdiction.
 Sites A, C, 2, 3, 7 and 8 are in City of Glendale jurisdiction.
 Sites B, 4, 5 and 6 are in City of Pasadena jurisdiction.
-The general locations of these measurement sites are shown in Figure 6.10-4.
+The general locations of these measurement sites are shown in Exhibit 7.